-I divide interactive computer-graphics applications into two extreme modes of interaction: the "arm's reach" mode, and the "far away" mode.
+I divide interactive holovideo applications into two extreme modes of interaction: the "arm's reach" mode, and the "far away" mode.
 An arm's-reach application involves interacting with scenes in a space directly in front of the user, where the user constantly interacts, moving around it to gain understanding.
 In this mode, all of the visual depth cues are employed, particularly motion parallax, binocular disparity, convergence, and ocular accommodation.
 These applications warrant the expense of holovideo and the extreme realism and three-dimensionality of its images: computer-aided design, multi-dimensional data visualization, virtual surgery, teleoperation, training and education (e.g., holographic virtual textbooks on anatomy, molecules, or engines).
+Researchers at MIT have taken to interaction one step further by adding haptic feedback to the display; the viewer can feel the shape of a 3-D object [26].